Xymist/blog-2018/content/post/2018-01-01-househunting.md

 poor management and some rather disconcerting details about the company doing the conversion lead to me needing to pull out before anything was signed.

 There followed a couple of months of spinning wheels while I sought something else that seemed worthwhile.
+Sad to say, the market for reasonably priced detached homes for single people in South East England is a bit slim, so a flat it would have to be.
+I don't particularly like having neighbours, but since I don't yet possess the resources necessary to purchase large quantities of land just so that nobody else can live within my horizon I have resolved to take the cheaper option of spending the majority of my time indoors.
+That does, however, mean that I need enough floor space not to go completely insane; about seven hundred square foot, empirically.